tigerbeetle/tigerbeetle/docs/recipes/multi-debit-credit-transfers.md

 TigerBeetle is designed for maximum performance.
 In order to keep it lean, the database only supports simple transfers with a single debit and a single credit.

 However, you'll probably run into cases where you want transactions with multiple debits and/or credits.
-If so, this page is for you!
+For example, you might have a transfer where you want to extract fees and/or taxes.

+Read on to see how to implement one-to-many and many-to-many transfers!

+> Note that all of these examples use the [Linked Transfers flag (`flags.linked`)](../reference/transfers.md#flagslinked) to ensure that all of the transfers succeed or fail together.

-## One-to-Many Journal Entries
+## One-to-Many Transfers

 Transactions that involve multiple debits and a single credit OR a single debit and multiple credits are relatively straightforward.